ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ```

 !!! warning
     Don't override `GetEventClass` and `GetEventSubscriptionElement` for agent with statically specified sc-event type.
 Your code can't be compiled.
-Override them, if your agent class derive `ScAgent<ScElementaryEvent>` (`ScBaseAgent`).
+Override them, if your agent class inherit `ScAgent<ScElementaryEvent>` (`ScBaseAgent`).

 #### **GetInitiationCondition**